alaamhna3354/new-coda/content/en/home.md

 ---
 hero:
-  title: "Empower Your Business Growth with Coda"
+  title: "Empower Your Business Growth with"
   description: "Boost your business efficiency and engagement."
   button: "Start Your Digital Transformation Today"